rocky-linux/documentation/docs/guides/cms/chyrp_lite.md

 restorecon -Rv /var/www/chyrp-lite-data
 ```

-Now on a client machine, open up a web browser to `https://your.domain.name/install.php` and run the installer (replace `your.domain.name` with your actual domain name or hostname):
+On a client machine, open up a web browser to `https://your.domain.name/install.php` and run the installation program (replace `your.domain.name` with your actual domain name or hostname):

 ![Chyrp Lite Setup](../images/chyrp_lite_setup.png)

-In the **Database** section, select a pathname in the `chyrp-lite-data` directory made above, such as `/var/www/chyrp-lite-data/sqlite.db`.
+In the **Database** section, select a pathname in the `chyrp-lite-data` directory made earlier, such as `/var/www/chyrp-lite-data/sqlite.db`.

-Then fill in the other fields, which should be self-explanatory.
+Then complete the other fields, which should be self-explanatory.

 Next click **Install me** and then **Take me to my site**.
-Your Chyrp site should be installed and visitable:
+You should now be able to visit a completed installation of your Chyrp site:

 ![Chyrp Lite](../images/chyrp_lite.png)

 ## Conclusion

-Considering that WordPress has evolved into a swiss army knife of web development, it's not surprising some webmasters (the author included) would prefer a lightweight blogging engine.
+Considering that WordPress has evolved into a Swiss army knife of web development, it is not surprising some webmasters (the author included) would prefer a lightweight blogging engine.
 Chyrp Lite is perfect in for those users.